Winter is coming: Ukrainians dig in for brutal season ahead

 “It’s cold and there are bombings,” Artem said Sunday as he helped his grandmother with the cooking.
 “It’s really cold.
 I’m sleeping in my clothes in our apartment.”

-More Russian strikes on Monday in Kyiv, the capital, and other Ukrainian cities by drones and missiles that targeted power plants have added to the general sense of foreboding about the coming winter.
+More Russian strikes on Monday and Tuesday in Kyiv, the capital, and several other Ukrainian cities by drones and missiles that targeted power plants have added to the general sense of foreboding about the coming winter.

 As the freeze sets in, those who haven’t fled from the heavy fighting, regular shelling and months of Russian occupation in eastern Ukraine are desperately trying to figure out how to dig in for the cold months.